python-discord/summer-code-jam-2020/proud-puffins/README.md

 - If you have just registered and logged in, you will be asked to fill in the profile details.
 - Now you can start matching by clicking on 'Match Me' in your profile page.
 - Once in, you can like or unlike profiles.
 To move on to the next one, press 'Next profile' button.
-- If the other person likes you too, they will appear on your 'mymatches' page (link present in your profiles page) and their email will shared to you.
+- If the other person likes you too, they will appear on your 'mymatches' page (link present in your profiles page) and their email will be shared with you.
 - You can see the profiles you've liked in the 'My Likes' page (link present in your profiles page).

+### Note:
+You may receive lint errors saying ```earlydating.signals was imported but not used in app.py```.
+Despite those errors we needed it be like that for the working of post_save signals.

 ## [MIT license](../LICENSE)